CSS text-align Property

 The text-align property in CSS is used to specify the horizontal alignment of text in an element ie., it is used to set the alignment of the content horizontally, inside a block element or table-cell box.

-- right: It is used to set the text-alignment into right.
+- right: It is used to set the text-alignment to right.

-- center: It is used to set the text-alignment into center.
+- center: It is used to set the text-alignment into the center.

 - initial: It is used to set an element’s CSS property to its default value.

-Supported Browsers: The browser supported by text-align property are listed below:
+Supported Browsers: The browser supported by the text-align property are listed below:

 - Google Chrome 1.0